 While we have significantly reduced our leftover shirts and medals in recent years, there are always a few leftovers.
 We donate the remaining medals to Sports Medal Recycling and our remaining shirts to a local group home.

 *Nutrition – We source as locally as possible.
 We choose to partner with Clif who supports environmental initiatives.
-We will have small buckets at every mile marker to minimize trash left on course.
+We will have small buckets at every mile marker to minimize trash left on the course.
 Any food that is left over at the end of the race is donated to a group home (or our poor starving college-aged Rhode Crew).

-*Hydration – We choose to partner with Nuun who supports our environmental initiatives.
+*Hydration – We choose to partner with Nuun which supports our environmental initiatives.
 We have minimized our single-use bottles for electrolyte replacement both on course and at the finish line by utilizing existing water with Nuun tabs.
-We have switched to 5 gal recyclable bottles on course rather than disposable one gal jugs.
+We have switched to 5 gal recyclable bottles on the course rather than disposable one gal jugs.
 Our current cups are made from recycled materials.